How Can Teenagers Know Everything and Nothing?

 About Annabel Monaghan

-Annabel has a BA in English from Duke University and an MBA from The University of Pennsylvania.
-She teaches novel writing at The Writing Institute at Sarah Lawrence College and lives in Rye, New York with her husband and three sons.
+She has a BA in English from Duke University and an MBA in Finance from The Wharton School at The University of Pennsylvania.
+She hosts an author series called Friends with Words and spent several years on the novel writing faculty at The Writing Institute at Sarah Lawrence College.
+She lives in Connecticut with her family.
+Her novels have been translated into 20 languages.

 Read more posts by Annabel